DanielCiccy/habitat-du-roi/CONTRACT_TEMPLATES.md

 # 📄 CONTRACT TEMPLATES — Habitat du Roi®

+At the heart of each contract initiated or co-signed by Habitat du Roi® lies a foundational principle:

+> **The Demand comes first.**

+Habitat du Roi® may act as co-contractor, facilitator, or service provider, but it always recognizes the **structured Demand** — particularly committed buyers — as the **true beneficiary** of all operations.

+To reflect this, all agreements integrated into this repository include the following standard clause:

+---

+### ⚖️ Clause — Supremacy of the Demand’s Interest and Status of Third-Party Beneficiaries

+The Parties acknowledge that although this agreement is concluded between [Name of Provider] and Habitat du Roi®, its primary purpose is to serve a structured need expressed by a collective of prospective buyers (the “Demand”).

+Accordingly, individuals or groups who have expressed formal engagement in the project are expressly considered **third-party beneficiaries** within the meaning of applicable civil law, including Article 1205 of the French Civil Code, where relevant.

+Habitat du Roi® undertakes to execute this agreement in full compliance with the **superior interest of the Demand**, ensuring that all services or deliverables correspond to the commitments publicly announced to said beneficiaries.

+This clause does not release Habitat du Roi® from any of its **own obligations or liabilities toward third parties**, particularly in terms of transparency, due diligence, and contractual responsibility.

+In the event of a dispute, the Parties agree that a joint review shall be conducted to determine whether the contractual obligations have been met in light of the legitimate expectations of the Demand.
+Failing amicable resolution, liability may be engaged based on the consequences for those third-party beneficiaries.

+---

+## 📁 Contracts Available

 This file introduces a set of **reference contract templates** designed to illustrate the dual-sided structure of the Habitat du Roi® system:

 - On the **Supply side**, contracts bind a developer, a landowner, or a public actor to Habitat du Roi® for the purpose of producing or securing a feasibility.